swistak7171/CallMonitor/README.md

 scalability and maintainability.
 The MVI pattern enhances the user interface by emphasizing a unidirectional data flow and enabling a reactive approach to handle UI updates.

+## Supported Android versions

+The application is compatible with Android 6.0 (API level 23) and higher.

 ## Screenshots

 <div>